 A. After you enter your plant inventory information, you may print a Valuation Report to assist your crop insurance agent in writing your nursery crop insurance policy.
 With your “Plant Inventory” screen open, in the top menu bar select File, Print, Valuation Report.
 After you print the Valuation Report you will see a message with the option to print a report containing the Storage Key descriptions which apply to the plants on the plant inventory list for your reference.

 Q. How can I print out my plant inventory list as a PDF document?

-- Select the desired report from the File menu
+- Select the desired report from the File menu.

 - Click on the Printer Setup button and choose the PDF writer from your printer list.

-- Click the Calibrate button since you have changed printers
+- Click the Calibrate button since you have changed printers.

 - When you click the Print button your report will be created as a PDF document - you will be prompted as to the name and location to save the PDF report.

 - NOTE: Remember to change your printer back when you want regular paper printing again.
 You will also need to click the Calibrate button whenever you change printers.